Numerai Submission Scores: From Day 1 to Resolution

 How Scoring Works

 Each round's predictions are scored against realized market returns over a multi-week window, and updated daily as new return data lands.
 Early scores reflect short-term moves; later scores incorporate longer-term patterns.
-The final score sets your payout.
+The final score feeds the payout formula alongside stake size and the tournament-level payout factor.

 The Score Journey